The boss of Coventry City's owners SISU has been quoted as saying she will not interfere with rugby club London Wasps' plan to buy the Ricoh Arena.

 Coventry City fans plan to hold a major demonstration outside the city's Council House to call for a return to the Ricoh Arena on May 10th.

 The 'Vote them Out' urges fans to use the forthcoming elections to vote for candidates who say they will help bring the club home.

-The Sky Blues have moved to Northampton Town's Sixfields Stadium for at least three years.
+The Sky Blues moved to Northampton Town's Sixfields Stadium at the start of the season for at least three years.

 It follows a long-running rent row with the Ricoh Arena, which saw the club fall into administration.